 Papillary renal cell carcinoma (pRCC) is one of the subtypes of renal cell carcinoma.

 This subtype may account 13-20% of all renal cell cancer.
 There is slightly increased male predilection.

 As with other types of renal cell cancer, most are asymptomatic an...

 A papillary serous carcinoma of the cervix (PSCC) is an uncommon histological type of cervical cancer.
 It is considered a sub type of adenocarcinoma of the cervix.

 Accodring to some studies, there was a bimodal age distribution, with one peak occurring before the age of 40 years ...

 Papillary serous carcinoma (PSC) of the endometrium is an uncommon histological subtype of endometrial carcinoma accounting for only 5-10% of all such tumours 2.
-It is considered type II endometrial adenocarcinoma and has a clinically aggressive form with early extension of the tumour via Fallopian tubes into the peritonium and peritoneal seedin...
+It is considered type II endometrial adenocarcinoma and has a clinically aggressive form with early extension of the tumour via Fallopian tubes into the peritoneum and peritoneal seedin...